GenomicsMLI-DFO/MLI_GSL-rl/README.md

 using GSL-rl:

 -   It covers species from the Gulf St. Lawrence
--   It covers only a small fraction of marine diversity within the GSL
+-   It covers a fraction of marine diversity within the GSL
--   Ranking category could change for better or even worst over times
+-   Ranking category could change for better or worst over times
--   Always considere a comparison of species assignemnts with another reference library
+-   Consider a comparison of species assignemnts with another resource

 ## Acknowledgements